open/close all folders

 - Who Names Their Kid "Dude"?: The way Tempest leans in close to whisper it in Pinkie's ear indicates that she's not too proud of her birth name "Fizzlepop Berrytwist".
 On the other hoof, Pinkie thinks it's the best name ever.

 - You Have Outlived Your Usefulness: Storm King got Tempest Shadow under his employ by promising to restore her horn if she helped him gather all the magic of Equestria.
 Once he has, Tempest asks him to uphold his end of the deal, but he refuses just because he can.
 He outright tells Tempest she was nothing more than a pawn for him to use before attempting to kill her.
+It is implied that the Storm King suspected that Tempest would pull this trope on him, though whether she would actually do this is never revealed.

 "Oh, I love pie!"